 3. The online article is preceded by a screen containing the retraction note.
 It is to this screen that the link resolves; the reader can then proceed to the article itself.

-4. The original article is retained unchanged save for a watermark on the PDF indicating on each page that it has been “retracted.”
+4. The original article is retained unchanged save for a watermark on the HTML and PDF indicating on each page that it has been “retracted.”

 Editorial expressions of concern